frconor-ebook/meditations/_posts/2025-06-13-generosity-towards-god.md

 We cannot even begin to imagine what heaven will be like.
 St. Josemaría in *The Way* says, "Foster in your heart the glorious hope of heaven" (Josemaría Escrivá, *The Way*, Point 668).

 Naturally, we want to be found vigilant when Our Lord comes.
 Nothing could be more important.
-We have to make use of the time we have to make ready.
+We have to try and make use of the time we have to make ready.
 Every day is important.
 Every hour is important.

 In our spiritual life, we can try to have one little thing in which we\'re trying to be better on this particular day.
 Our Lord has told us He will be happy to find us alert and on the watch.
 We hopefully will be able to tell Him, 'Lord, I\'ve lived my life for your glory, nothing else.'